jboullion/jboullion/README.md

 💻 I am a fullstack developer from Madison, WI who loves to work on a little bit of everything.

 🚀 I volunteer with [Nexus Aurora](https://nexusaurora.org/) to provide software development and IT expertise.
-We are a community based organization which incubates projects with a focus on space settlement and education.
+We are a community based organization which incubates projects with a focus on space exploration and education.

 🛸 I run a site called [Space Calcs](https://spacecalcs.com/) with various tools and calculators for learning about important concepts in space.